 Factors that may increase your risk of complications include:

 Talk to your doctor about medications, herbs, or supplements you are taking.
 You may be asked to stop taking some medications up to one week before the procedure

 Do not eat or drink anything the night before your procedure.

 General anesthesia is given before surgery.
 You will be asleep.

 An incision will be made along the length of the breast bone.
 The breast bone will be split lengthwise to expose your heart.
 You will then be put on a heart-lung machine.
 This machine takes over the work of your heart so that the doctor can stop your heart.

 Your heart will be opened.
 A substitute valve will be sewn into place.
 This valve may be mechanical (metal and plastic) such as a St. Jude valve, or it may be made of tissue.
 Tissue valves most often come from a pig or a cow.
 Tissue valves may also be supplied by a human donor or even manufactured from your own tissues.
 When the valve is in place, you will be taken off the heart-lung machine and your heart will be re-started.
 The incision will be closed.

 Newer techniques, including robot-assisted procedures , are being developed.
 These procedures will be able to do the same surgery with smaller incisions.

 You will be taken to a recovery room.
-You will be monitored for any negative reactions.
+Your blood pressure, pulse, and breathing will be monitored.